Universal infrared scaling of gravitational wave background spectra

-One of the most important examples is the stochastic GWs from the incoherent superpositions of the compact binaries.
-In this case, we may estimate the $k$ depencence as follows.
-Consider a compact star binary in circular orbit with radius $R$.
-The angular frequency of the orbit is $\omega_\text{s}=\sqrt{GM/R^3}$, which varies slowly with time due to GW emission.
-This gives a highly oscillating source power spectrum with frequency $2\omega_\text{s}$, with the main contribution to the Fourier modes around $k=2\omega_\text{s}$.
-Thus the simple infrared limit $k\rightarrow0$ in \eqref{OmegaGW1} becomes meaningless.
-The time integral in \eqref{OmegaGW1} may be easily evaluated by the stationary phase approximation, and one obtains the correct scaling $\Omega_{\text{GW}}\propto k^{2/3}$~\cite{Phinney:2001di,Regimbau:2011rp,Zhu:2011bd,Rosado:2011kv,Marassi:2011si,Zhu:2012xw}.
-The $k^3$ scaling is, however, still valid for scales larger than the maximum orbital radius of the binaries, i.e., on scales greater than the Hubble horizon at their formation epoch.
-This corresponds to a current frequency $f\ll a_\text{eq}(\rho_\text{eq}/M_\text{BH})^{1/3}\approx(M_\odot/M_{BH})^{1/3} \times10^{-10}\text{Hz}$~\cite{Nakamura:1997sm}, which is far smaller than the detectable band of any experiment.
+One example is the SGWB from the incoherent superpositions of the compact binaries.
+Every binary is an oscillating system with time-dependent frequency $\omega_\text{s}$, which gives the resonance frequency of integral \eqref{OmegaGW1} $k=2\omega_\text{s}$.
+The simple infrared limit $k\rightarrow0$ in \eqref{OmegaGW1} becomes meaningless.
+The time integral in \eqref{OmegaGW1} can be easily evaluated by the stationary phase approximation, which gives the correct scaling $\Omega_{\text{GW}}\propto k^{2/3}$~\cite{Phinney:2001di,Regimbau:2011rp,Zhu:2011bd,Rosado:2011kv,Marassi:2011si,Zhu:2012xw}.
+The $k^3$ scaling is, however, still valid for scales larger than the maximum orbital radius of the binaries, at their formation epoch.
+This corresponds to a current frequency $f\ll a_\text{eq}(\rho_\text{eq}/M_\text{BH})^{1/3}\approx(M_\odot/M_{BH})^{1/3} \times10^{-10}~\text{Hz}$~\cite{Nakamura:1997sm} for PBH binaries, which is far smaller than the detectable band of any experiment.